2amigos/yii2-usuario/docs/installation/migration-guide-from-dektrium-tools.md

             return $rule;
         }
     }
     ```

 2.  change the inheritance of the `@app/rbac/migrations` files to `app\components\RbacMigration as Migration`

 ... and you're done!
-You can still apply your rbac migrations with `./yii migrate/up --migrationPath=@yii/rbac/migrations`.
+You can still apply your rbac migrations with `./yii migrate/up --migrationPath=@app/rbac/migrations`.

+To create a new migration just run `yii migrate/create name_your_migration --migrationPath=@app/rbac/migrations` and remember to change parent class.